Chronic Neck Pain : Postural Causes and A Unique Fix

 I. Faulty Postures in Side View: All three of the main types of faulty posture seen in side or lateral view — Flat Back, Sway Back and Kephotic-Lordotic — have some degree of excessive forward curve of the upper back that results in the "dead weight" of the head being perched out over the chest instead of on top of the shoulders and squarely supported by the spinal column.
 In this forward position, the head's center of gravity (same as center of mass in a uniform gravitational field as on earth) lies significantly ahead of the neck's base of support at the top of the thoracic spine.
 This is like holding an 8 to 10 pound bowling ball several inches out in front of you — all day, every day — where it feels much heavier than if it was held close to the body.
-This unbalanced head position increases the tendency of the head to fall forward and the neck to bend with it unless the muscles at the back of the neck (the neck extensors that pull/bend the neck back) work harder and need to stay tight all the time.
+This unbalanced head position increases the tendency of the head to fall forward and the neck to bend with it unless the muscles at the back of the neck (the neck extensors that pull/bend the neck back) work harder and stay tight all the time.
 If chronically tight neck muscles are injured in an accident or strained by overuse, they do not heal well because of lack of rest and reduced blood circulation (tightness tends to keep the blood "squeezed out" of the muscle).
 Poor healing weakens muscles and keeps them inflamed, irritated, and prone to reinjury.
-With each new incident of neck strain, rear neck muscles weaken further.
-Eventually daily activities, use of arms, and neck movements that would never have caused neck pain before, now do.
-To avoid further pain, many sufferers limit activities and neck range of motion (R.O.M).
+With each new incident of neck strain, rear neck muscles further weaken.
+Eventually many daily activities – such as turning the head quickly while driving or using the arms in lifting and pulling – now cause neck pain that never would have occurred before.
+To avoid further pain, many sufferers limit neck range of motion (R.O.M) and the pain-causing activities.
 Doing less and avoiding neck movement leads to more weakness, neck stiffness, and reinjury.
 Eventually back neck extensors atrophy from over-work caused by forward head posture and chronic damage from muscle strains that never completely heal.
-All this makes recovery even more difficult.
+All of which makes recovery even more difficult.

 Meanwhile the front neck muscles (the neck flexors) that bend the neck forward and help balance the head by preventing it from falling backward, have little to do, since in slouched posture the head is already held forward.
 The front neck flexors weaken and atrophy from disuse (not enough work) rather than from overwork like the back neck extensors.
 The weakness of front neck muscles is why many chronic neck pain sufferers are unable to lift their heads when lying on their backs.
 (I couldn't.)
 For details see How Slouched Posture Causes Neck, Shoulder and Upper Back Pain.